Maxim-Mazurok/google-api-typings-generator/gapi.client.script/readme.md

       // View and manage the provisioning of users on your domain 'https://www.googleapis.com/auth/admin.directory.user',

-      // See, create, and edit all Google Docs documents you have access to 'https://www.googleapis.com/auth/documents',
+      // See, edit, create, and delete all your Google Docs documents 'https://www.googleapis.com/auth/documents',

       // See, edit, create, and delete all of your Google Drive files